carpentries-incubator/high-dimensional-stats-r/_episodes/01-introduction-to-high-dimensional-data.md

 <img src="../fig/intro-scatterplot.png" title="plot of chunk intro-figure" alt="plot of chunk intro-figure" style="display: block; margin: auto;" />

-In the first situation, the least squares regression lines does not fit the data perfectly and there is some error around the regression line.
-But when there are only two observations the regression line will fit through the points exactly, resulting in overfitting of the data.
+In the first situation, the least squares regression line does not fit the data perfectly and there is some error around the regression line.
+But, when there are only two observations the regression line will fit through the points exactly, resulting in overfitting of the data.
 This suggests that carrying out least squares regression on a dataset with few data points per feature would result